 Choosing to have an only child: 'People were offended'

-Despite the myth that only children can be selfish and lonely, one-child families are becoming more common in many countries.

-Harriet Noble, an only child herself, travels across Europe and asks three mothers, including her own, why they decided to stop at one.
+We travelled across Europe to ask three mothers why they decided to stop at one child.

 -